kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *an overall malaise among staff*

 ### POOR WORK-LIFE BALANCE
-> Organization's culture is perceived as unsupportive of maintaining a good work-life balance.
-Employees might complain that they must neglect their personal lives in order to be successful.
-They may feel that they are expected to put work before their families, well-being, and health.
+> Organization’s culture is perceived as unsupportive of maintaining a good work-life balance.
+Employees might complain of needing to neglect personal lives in order to succeed, and that expectations are to put work before families, well-being, and health.

 __Exemplary statements reported by employees:__